sakthipriyan/sakthipriyan.com/src/2015/04/18/building-a-distributed-web-crawler.md

 There are lot of tools like [nutch](http://nutch.apache.org/), [crawler4j](https://github.com/yasserg/crawler4j) available for web crawling and data extraction.
 The problem lies in the scalability and usability of the tools.
 Following design  trying to address these issues.

 ###Goals
-* Ability to scala horizontally by adding more machines.
+* Ability to scale horizontally by adding more machines.
 * Crawl specified sites and pages.
 * Simple API interface to develop extractors.
 * Re-extraction of data in case, if few more fields are required.